ronisbr/PrettyTables.jl/docs/src/man/text_backend.md

         after the columns in the vector.
 Notice that the top line will be drawn if `0` is in `vlines`.
 Furthermore, it is important to mention that the column number in this variable is related to the **printed column**.
-        Thus, it is affected by filters, and by the options `row_names` and `show_row_number`.
+        Thus, it is affected by the options `row_names` and `show_row_number`.
         Finally, for convenience, the left and right vertical lines can be drawn by adding the symbols `:begin` and `:end` to this vector, respectively, and the line after the header can be drawn by adding the symbol `:header`.

 The following keywords related to crayons are available to customize the output
 decoration: